- Investment must be in a going concern (a business) – not a passive security such as the stock market;

 EB-5 Visas Through Direct Investment

-The EB-5 category is an efficient strategy for foreign nationals looking to become permanent residents of the United States.
+The EB-5 category is a way for foreign nationals looking to become permanent residents (green card) of the United States.

 If you are not interested in getting personally involved with the setting up and management of a new business, you may want to consider qualifying for an EB-5 visa through investment with an EB-5 Regional Center.
 We invite you to explore the following section of our site: EB-5 VISAS THROUGH REGIONAL CENTER INVESTMENTS.